bjcosta/landscaping/pond/README.md

 My choice: Natural almost kidney bean shape

-This decision is more about asthetics, but some thought needs to be put into current flow and ensuring no stagnant areas of the pond
+This decision is more about aesthetics, but some thought needs to be put into current flow and ensuring no stagnant areas of the pond

 Options:

 * Circle
 	+ Positive: Easiest to understand current flow, helping to keep it clean and reduce maintenance
-	* Not great for a natural look, is good for formal look
+	* Good for formal look

-* Sharp corners (like a square)
+* Sharp corners (like a square or rectangle)
-	+ Positive: Difficult to ensure current flow in corners and thus keeping them clean
+	- Negative: Difficult to ensure current flow in corners and thus keeping them clean
-	* Not great for a natural look, is good for formal look
+	* Good for formal look, often easier to fit with existing hardscape

 * Natural other shape (Kidney bean common)
 	+ Positive: No sharp corners to prevent water flow